shayeobeirne/shayeobeirne/README.md

 ### Welcome!

-<p> My name is Shaye (she/her), and I am currently a fourth-year Math major at Loyola Marymount University with a double minor in Computer Science and Economics.
+<p> My name is Shaye (she/her), and I am currently a Graduate Student in Business Analytics at Loyola Marymount University.
+I graduated from LMU in May of 2023 with a Bachelor's in Mathematics and a double minor in Computer Science and Economics.
 Currently based in Los Angeles, CA 📍 </p>

 ### Connect with Me!